ysyk2021/the-productive-investor-maximizing-your-returns-with-smart-strategies/src/chapter-1-2.md

-Chapter: Overview of How Productive Investing Can Lead to Increased Returns
+Overview of How Productive Investing Can Lead to Increased Returns
 ===========================================================================

 Investing is not just about allocating capital; it's about maximizing returns and achieving financial goals.
 The concept of productive investing emphasizes the importance of adopting smart strategies to enhance investment returns.
 In this chapter, we will explore the key principles and techniques that can help investors increase their returns through productive investing.